Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/revoke-document-store-webapp.md

     You will also need to confirm your transaction in the MetaMask extension.

-5. Once the merkle root has been issued, a success message **"Revoked certificate batch"** will display.
+5. Once the `merkleRoot` has been issued, a success message **"Revoked certificate batch"** will display.

 ![Revoke Success](/docs/integrator-section/webapp-tutorial/revoking-webapp/success.png)